yt-project/yt/doc/source/analyzing/parallel_computation.rst

 Spatial Decomposition
 +++++++++++++++++++++

-During this process, the hierarchy will be decomposed along either all three axes or along an image plane, if the process is that of projection.
+During this process, the index will be decomposed along either all three axes or along an image plane, if the process is that of projection.
 This type of parallelism is overall less efficient than grid-based parallelism, but it has been shown to obtain good results overall.